xts2002/demo-ci/README.md

 #### Step 2

-Clone the forked repository into your local machine, using the following command line (where `<USER>` should be replaced by your GitHub user).
+Clone the forked repository into your local machine, using the following command (where `<USER>` should be replaced by your GitHub user).

 ```bash
 git clone https://github.com/<USER>/demo-ci.git